Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 - insert shopping_update_bug
 As the indicated, the problem was coming from the bag view.
 I forgot to define item_id as an argument in the "add_to_bag" function.

+Faced a very difficult bug when trying to render the nicotine level in the shopping bag.
+At first, the view wasn't creating a new item for the same product but with a different nicotine level, this was due to a typo in the bag **views.py**.
+However, the nicotine level wasn't rendering in the shopping bag, it showed N/A. To make sure there was a value, I placed **{{ item.product.has_nicotine }}** under the for loop to check if the item returned "True", once it had, I knew the nic level was storing in the dictionary.
+From here, I replaced it with **{{ item.nicotine }}**, which rendered the correct nicotine level.
+From here, I injected this logic back into the "if" bag statement.

 # Technologies Used <a name="languages"></a>